oliverius/logo/docs/part8.markdown

 Nothing much going on here.
 We kept the `aliases` because we will use the same code in the new tokenizer (and also so the constructor from the old one and the new one have the same parameters so we can test easily replacing Tokenizer with Tokenizer2).
 The rest is up for grabs at the moment.

-Let's start with trying to read back to the console all the characters of the script in `tokenize()`, that will show us that we can read the full stream of characters correctly.
+Let's start with trying to read back to the console all the characters of the script in `tokenize()`; that will show us that we can read the full stream of characters correctly.
 After that we will focus in the different token types we have: delimiters, numbers and primitives.
-From the beginning I know that I need to keep the current character and its index in the class scope, similar to what we did in the parser.
+From the beginning I know that I need to keep the current character and its index in the class scope similar to what we did in the parser.

 In the parser we did:

 ```javascript
 getNextToken() {